-A set of disks with a disk revolver for mounting opaque objects, c.1865
+A set of disks with a disk revolver for mounting opaque objects on a microscope, c.1865

 The set is supplied with

 72 numbered disks that are stored on three brass racks.

 The brass plate A of the opaque disk revolver